Joraz/challenge-facts/README.md

 You should aim to spend a few hours on the project; it's ok if you don't finish!
 Please indicate any areas that are incomplete and how you might finish them given more time.

+## ❗ Potential Improvements

+Some things that I would have liked to do, given more time:

+- More robust validation of the DSL expressions, such as being able to inform the user of the specific problem
+  - Tied to this, being able to highlight invalid syntax or incorrect property names inside the input would be very cool & helpful
+- Handling the verification & evaluation of expressions server-side.
+At the moment everything is done on the client, which I think is fine for a small example.
+But if the expressions are likely to become larger and more complicated, offloading the calculation to the server could introduce performance benefits.
+This would be in addition to niceties, such as caching.
+- A much larger piece of work would be to build UI tooling that allows users to build the expressions instead of handwriting them (such as using a drag and drop interface).
+This would help cut down on malformed expressions.

 ## Requirements

 - The example expressions are correctly interpreted and give the correct result